-Pablo Sáez Cerpa is a jazz musician (drummer, composer, arranger, teacher, etc.).
-He lives in Cologne, Germany, and works on his second solo Album “Surensemble”, mixed by the ten Grammy® Awards winner Michael Bishop and mastered by the exceptional Walter Quintus (R.I.P) *Wikipedia
+Pablo Sáez Cerpa is a Chilean jazz musician.
+He lives in Cologne, Germany, and is currently working on his third solo album “Inmanencia”, this time mixed by Christian Heck and mastered by legendary drummer Nate Wood.

 Pablo started playing music at home at a very early age.
 At the age of five he took his first steps into organized music, playing with the group “Fundación Claudio Arrau” in Santiago.
 This was just the first step in an incessant journey of musical study and exploration, including periods on the piano and then the guitar.
 He studied Latin-Drums and percussion with his godfather Carlos Figueroa López (who at that time taught almost all the drummers in Santiago) and Jazz-Drums with Prof. Thomas Alkier and Sperie Karas in Essen, Germany.
 He also studied Composition and Arrangement with Toly Ramirez in Santiago de Chile and Jazz Composition/Arrangement, especially Big Band, with Prof. Peter Herborn at the Folkwang University of Arts.